The Best Home Theater Carpet for Looks and Sound

 Home theater carpeting provides so many design options.
+We offer a wide variety of patterns, colors and themes to complement your unique decor.
 From subtle and subdued to glowing neon, there is something for everyone and every home theater experience.

 Are you more of a neutral and simple type?
 There are plenty of carpets with very light patterns that will be there as your base, but not draw attention away from your other decor.
 If you want a more simple home theater or you plan on having big, bright accents elsewhere, these are great options.

-On the other hand, if you’re into big, bright and decorative, you will love so many of thesecinema carpet options.
+On the other hand, if you’re into bold and decorative styles, you will love so many of these cinema carpet options.
 Bright, colorful patterns and designs, neon shades and even glow in the dark!
 These babies will be sure to bring your home theater to life.

 I know what you’re thinking.
 Carpet is a pain to maintain.
 And what’s a home theater without buttered popcorn, sodas and snacks?

 Accidents happen.
 That’s just the way it is.
 Here’s a little secret about movie theater carpets: they’re so much easier to clean than traditional, plush carpet!